 The beautiful venue can also accommodate 20 people for an overnight stay, meaning you and a small handful of your friends and family can spend a cosy night in this gorgeous winter wedding venue after the celebrations are over.

-Renowned as one of the county’s most prestigious wedding venues, Northbrook Park is a listed eighteenth century estate that would provide the perfect backdrop to your winter wedding.
+Renowned as one of the county’s most prestigious wedding venues, Northbrook Park is a listed 18th century estate that would provide the perfect backdrop to your winter wedding.
+It’s white ceremony room is a stunning blank canvas that fits with any festive theme you throw at it.

 This stunning Georgian house would make the most beautiful winter wedding venue, thanks to its cosy and rustic interiors.